Paolo97Gll/Raytracer.jl/docs/src/extendability.md

 ## Examples of extendability

-Take a look to the examples folder in the repository to see an example, also reported below here.
+Take a look to the examples folder in the repository to see an example (see `examples\extendability\renderers`), also reported below here.

 ```julia
 using Raytracer